Important

 If you're not registered for upcoming elections before the given deadline, you will not be able to vote at the next election.
+You could be fined £80 if you do not respond to requests for electoral registration information.
+Being on the electoral register can also help credit reference agencies confirm your identity and prevent fraud.
+For more information, see our electoral services privacy notice.

 How to register to vote

-- name
+- your name

-- address
+- your address

-- date of birth
+- your date of birth

-- nationality
+- your nationality

 - Deadline for electoral registration